 Kingdown School serves its community with distinction, providing a stable, well-resourced, and supportive environment.
 It is a true comprehensive that balances academic solidity with excellent vocational pathways and sporting opportunities.
 Best suited to families in Warminster and the surrounding villages who want a reliable, large-scale education where their child can find their niche, whether that be in the library, the science lab, or the swimming pool.
 The main challenge is securing a place in an increasingly popular school.

 Yes.
 Kingdown School is rated Good by Ofsted.
 Inspectors have praised the school's broad curriculum and the strength of its pastoral care.
-The school consistently ranks as the top-performing secondary school in Warminster for GCSE outcomes.
+In the current local ranking, the school places 2nd among secondary schools in Warminster for GCSE outcomes.

 Kingdown School serves Warminster and the surrounding villages in West Wiltshire.
 While there is no fixed line on a map that guarantees entry, priority is given to those living nearest to the school after siblings and looked-after children.
 Families should consult the Wiltshire Council admissions guide for precise distance criteria.